 Riga Technical University (RTU) is an accredited higher education institution and research organization in Latvia.
 RTU’s vision is to become a modern and prestigious university, internationally recognized as the leading university of science and innovation in the Baltic States – a cornerstone of Latvia’s development.
 To achieve this vision, RTU’s strategy is based on six main priorities: internationalization, digitalization, trans-disciplinarity, organizational efficiency, financial efficiency, and infrastructure efficiency.

-We want to enhance key aspects within the innovation ecosystems of Synbio by improving policies, developing supportive infrastructures and promoting innovation.
+SYNBEE is an EU-funded project that aims to enhance key aspects within the innovation ecosystems of Synbio by improving policies, developing supportive infrastructures and promoting innovation.

 Call for Mentors!

 We are here to make a scalable impact in the area of Synthetic Biology

 What do we aim to achieve?